 If a health provider fails to order the right tests, or to properly read test results, the underlying cause of meningitis might be missed.
 In some cases, the provider might render a different diagnosis altogether, such as influenza.

 You can’t get the right treatment without the right diagnosis, and if meningitis isn’t properly treated, complications can include brain damage, build-up of fluid in the brain, hearing loss, and seizures.
 Some of these complications may result in permanent impairments or disabilities and affect your ability to work, enjoy hobbies, or perform normal household tasks.
 Severe cases of meningitis left untreated can result in death.
-An experienced Chicago personal injury lawyer can help determine if you have a medical malpractice claim.
+An experienced medical malpractice law firm can help determine if you have a medical malpractice claim.